-- to ensure that more people have better access to quality insurance products
+- to ensure that more people have better access to quality insurance and pensions products

-- to increase the supply of institutional investors’ assets that can safely fund long-term investment, including through investment funds.
+- to increase the supply of institutional investors’ assets that can safely fund long-term investment.

 Pensions - By 2050, the global population segment aged 65 and older will have doubled from 10% to 20%.
 Nearly 1.3 billion people – 80% of the elderly – will live in Low Income Countries (LICs).
 Yet, only around one-third of the population in these countries have any sort of formal retirement income.
 Pension systems contribute to the twin goals by providing income in the event of old age, disability and premature death of the primary beneficiaries.
-Pension systems also contribute to promote long-term savings and which in turn stimulates economic growth.
-The business line contributes to the twin goals by improving efficiency and security of the large number of mandatory private pension systems (which have accumulated assets of 15-20% of GDP or more in numerous client countries) and helping client countries develop efficient voluntary systems – including for informal sector workers – that enhance the sustainability of the overall pension system, expand coverage, and promote effective investments and growth.
+In addition, pension systems contribute to promote long-term savings and which in turn stimulates economic growth.
+They are also an increasingly important source of sustainable finance and leaders in greening our financial systems.

 What We Do: